ylipacbio/IsoSeq-3.0/README.md

 | Cluster-Polish | Trim QVs 3' | 30 | Ignore QV of n bases in the 3' end. |
 | Cluster-Polish | Trim QVs 5' | 100 | Ignore QV of n bases in the 5' end. |

-**Note** that the IsoSeq Classify Only protocol does not perform isoform level clustering and only uses a subset of advanced analysis parameters.
+**Note**: The IsoSeq Classify Only protocol does not perform isoform level clustering and only uses a subset of advanced analysis parameters.

 ## Classify Advanced Options